gam-19/DevOps-Notes/Containerization/Kubernetes/Readme.md

               * d) Etcd

 You can run K8s cluster On-Premises or in the cloud.
 On-prem > Minikube
 * We need to install K8 client: Cli or Gui
-* K8 client CLI: Kubectl
+  - K8 client CLI > Kubectl
-* We can create cluster, pods, replicasets, services manually.
+* We can create cluster, pods, replicasets, services manually with Kubectl.
 * Or we can use Yaml files to CRUD K8 resources.

 Cloud > Linode, AWS, Azure